 Reviewers must adhere to high standards of integrity during the peer review process.
 They must not compromise the intellectual property integrity of the application and may not appropriate and use as their own, or disclose to any third party, ideas, concepts or data contained in the applications they review.

-Each review panel member will complete two postal reviews; one focussed on the Progress Report and the other focussed on the proposal for Phase 2 funding.
+Each review panel member will complete a postal review of the Progress Report, the proposal for Phase 2 funding and the Centre Cost Share Document.